Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Find if the user is in Database
+Find if the user is in Database.

 ##### Returns